 City of Adelaide acknowledges that we are located on the traditional Country of the Kaurna people of the Adelaide Plains and pays respect to Elders past and present.
 We recognise and respect their cultural heritage, beliefs and relationship with the land.
 We acknowledge that they are of continuing importance to the Kaurna people living today.
 And we also extend that respect to other Aboriginal Language Groups and other First Nations.

-We’re seeking input from key stakeholders to help shape wellbeing priorities for our city.
+We’re seeking your input to help shape wellbeing priorities for our city.

 In our city, wellbeing is defined as a dynamic state where individuals and groups feel safe, valued, connected, and empowered to thrive.
 Wellbeing encompasses physical, mental, emotional, cultural and social dimensions, shaped by lived experience, identity and place.